kzwkt/fake-pkgs/README.md

  - xstdcmap, a utility to selectively define standard colormap properties;
  - xvidtune, a tool for customizing X server modelines for your monitor.

-sudo dpkg -i  cpp_99.9.9_all.deb  xfce4-helpers_99.9.9_all.deb python-dummy_1.0_all.deb
-sudo apt install xfce4
+i have python from anaconda so instally dummy for now sudo dpkg -i  cpp_99.9.9_all.deb  xfce4-helpers_99.9.9_all.deb python-dummy_1.0_all.deb sudo apt install xfce4